Does Wearing a Mask for 12 Hours Reduce Oxygen Levels?

 P.P.S.
 Caveat: Other Sensitive Groups

-Pregnant women are surely a sensitive group, but there are many other potential sensitive groups out there that could have breathing problems with N95 masks.
+Pregnant women are surely a sensitive group, but there are many other potentially sensitive groups out there that could have breathing problems with N95 masks.
 The fact that one study found N95 masks are safe for pregnant women does not mean they’re safe for everyone.
 For example, I’d worry about people with COPD or black lung disease.

 P.P.P.S.
 Caveat: Other Physiological Markers